dmnapolitano/stanford-thrift/README.md

 Make sure you have the Stanford Parser installed, and the stanford-parser.jar and stanford-parser-models.jar on your CLASSPATH.

 1. Install the latest version of Thrift.
 Add all of the jars in the installation directory's lib directory to your CLASSPATH.
 2. Clone the operational branch of this project with `git clone -b operational` followed by the SSH address above.
-3. Add stanford-parser-wrapper.jar to your CLASSPATH.
+(You can clone the master branch, but that will also give you the source code, which you may not be interested in here).
-4. Add the gen-py directory to your PYTHONPATH.
+3. Add the gen-py directory to your PYTHONPATH.
-5. Use scripts/start_server.sh <port number> to start a server.
+4. Run `scripts/start_server.sh <port number>` to start a server.

 And then

 ## How to Modify and then Recompile the Clients and Server

-Assuming you are already able to run a server as per the instructions above, and have this project cloned, modify the code ONLY if you're faimilar enough with Thrift to do so and then run `ant` to rebuild.
+Assuming you are already able to run a server as per the instructions above, and have this project's master branch cloned, modify the code ONLY if you're faimilar enough with Thrift to do so and then run `ant` to rebuild.
+This will result in an updated stanford-parser-wrapper.jar in the same place you ran `ant` from (which is probably the place you cloned master to).